Wangjw6/LLMob/README.md

 python person.py
 ```

-## Citation
+## 📚 BibTex Citation

-If you find our work useful in your research, please cite our [paper](https://arxiv.org/abs/2402.14744):
+If you would like to cite our code or paper, please use:

 ```
 @article{wang2024large,